 If you are looking for high-quality craft meat and sustainably sourced seafood and care about where your food comes from Crowd Cow is your answer.
 From the best of the best Wagyu and Kobe beef to premium ground beef, they have something for your weekday meals and special occasion dinners as well as unique gifts for the whole family!

-And while you need to meet the $75 order minimum, the free shipping threshold is a bit high and many items sell out fast, we recommend buying in bulk and buying the items you want when they are available.
+And while you need to meet the $75 order minimum, the free shipping threshold is a bit high for non-members and many items sell out fast, we recommend buying in bulk and buying the items you want when they are available.
 We would love to see cooking instructions and recipes with every order.
 Cooking instructions came with the Wagyu, but not with the Chateaubriand and a recipe would’ve been really helpful.

 Compared to other meat delivery services that we have reviewed there is no match to the Wagyu assortment found at Crowd Cow.
 In addition, when comparing prices of more traditional meat like ground beef and chicken Crowd Cow is in line with other high-quality meat delivery services.
 Plus, with their new member pricing, you can save more by subscribing to regular deliveries.